 While it is possible to transition into strategic roles in information management with an MBA plus professional experience, an MBA program won’t give you the specific skills and knowledge to critically analyze processes and resolve challenges across all areas of information management for your organization.

 If you’re comparing the MBA and the MSIM because you want to be a part of strategy development and rise through the ranks into an executive role, both degrees can help you meet your goals.
-If, however, you’re also driven to understand how people, technology and processes come together to turn information into insights and the human impact of information systems, the Master of Science in Information Management will likely be the better fit.
+If, however, you’re also driven to understand how people, technology and processes come together to turn information into insights, the Master of Science in Information Management will likely be the better fit.

 Learn more about the MSIM, offered online, at an upcoming enrollment event or apply online today.